robinhuy/fake-api-nodejs/README.md

 If you want to change logic of authentication or add more custom REST endpoints, please edit file `server.js` and `src/rest.js`.

-Edit `src/socket-io.js` to add or modify Socket.IO events, `src/graphql.js` to add or modify GraphQL query/mutation (Socket.IO & GraphQL endpoints currently are not applied authentication).
+Edit `src/socket-io.js` to add or modify Socket.IO events, `src/graphql.js` to add or modify GraphQL query/mutation (currently, authentication aren't being applied to Socket.IO & GraphQl endpoints).

 ## Default Endpoints